Frederic Morgan, 5th Baron Tredegar: Marriage

-On 14 April 1898, Morgan married Dorothy Syssyllt Bassett (1879–1929) in the Parish church of Llanblethian.
-Dorothy was the daughter of Ralph Bassett (1850–1903), a justice of the peace, Deputy Lieutenant, and High Sheriff of Glamorgan, claiming descent the early Norman Bassets.
+On 14 April 1898, Morgan married Dorothy Syssyllt Bassett (1879–1929) in the parish church of Llanblethian.
+Dorothy was the daughter of Ralph Bassett (1850–1903), a justice of the peace, Deputy Lieutenant, and High Sheriff, claiming descent from the early Norman Bassets.
 The bride wore a diamond necklace gifted to her by Morgan's uncle, Godfrey, who was Lord Tredegar at the time.
-Those in attendance included Lord and Lady Aberdare, the Viscountess Hereford (Morgan's aunt), and the Earl and Countess of Dunraven.

-Frederic and Dorothy made their residence Boughrood Castle in Radnor, where they had two children: (Note: Both children were born without titles or courtesy pre-nominals.
-On their father's succession to the Barony of Tredegar in 1949, both became entitled to use the courtesy pre-nominal "the Honourable", or simply "the Hon.", as children of a baron.
+Frederic and Dorothy made their residence Boughrood Castle in Radnorshire, where they had two children: (Note: Both children were born without titles or courtesy pre-nominals.
+On their father's succession to the Tredegar Barony in 1949, both became entitled to use the courtesy pre-nominal "the Honourable", or simply "the Hon.", as children of a baron.
 See courtesy titles in the United Kingdom for further reading.)